-I’ve built a Slack anonymous messages and polls app in Ruby on Rails and it is profitable.
+I’ve built a Slack anonymous messaging bot in Ruby on Rails and it is profitable.
 In this blog post I will describe what I did and tools I used to create, promote and monetize a simple SAAS product.

 Working professionally as a web developer you usually deal with huge projects containing tons of business logic.
 It is virtually impossible to create something similarly complex in your free time without going full indie.

 I wanted to build something simple but still capable of providing real value to the users.

 Here comes the story of Abot.

 Abot allows you to send anonymous feedback messages to channels and other members of your Slack team.
 Whoever receives a message can reply to the author without knowing who he is.
 It basically enables you to talk with your teammates, without knowing who you are talking to.